rbms-bsc/DCRMR/_pages/PPDM/Note-on-manufacture-statement.md

 <a name="5.34.36.8">5.34.36.8</a> **Date of manufacture in multipart monographs**.
 Record the date of each volume in a Note on manufacture statement if considered important.
 Such a Note on manufacture statement is particularly useful when the order of manufacture does not correspond to the order of the volume numeration (see [Date of manufacture, 5.33.355.2](/DCRMR/ppdm/Date-of-manufacture/#5.33.355.2)).

-<a name="5.34.36.9">5.34.36.9</a> **Date of manufacture in multipart monographs**.
+<a name="5.34.36.9">5.34.36.9</a> **Date of manufacture on part pages**.
 If parts of a manifestation have individual title pages bearing dates that differ from the date pertaining to the whole manifestation, always give these additional dates in a Note on manufacture statement (see [Date of manufacture, 5.33.356.1](/DCRMR/ppdm/Date-of-manufacture/#5.33.356.1)).

 ## 5.34.37 Other manufacture details